 Melanie and Lizzie Asher founded Macchu Pisco more than a decade ago, helping put the Peruvian grape brandy on the map.

 B.C.
 Craft Spirits

 At almost any B.C. craft distillery you can think of, there are women behind the scenes or at the front of house.
-A few of them are distillers: last year we wrote about Jill Rutherford at Fernie Distillers and Shelly Heppner at Parksville’s Bespoke Spirit House, who in addition to Sherry Jiang at Dragon Mist, Sonia Young at 101 Brewhouse & Distillery, Erica Macasso at Wiseacre Farm Distillery and Laura Carbonell at Wayward are just a few of the women making B.C. spirits taste great.
+Truth North in Qualicum Beach calls itself B.C.’s first female owned and operated craft distillery and Jessica Schacht has been key to the development of award-winning products at Ampersand Distilling.
+Distillers like Jill Rutherford at Fernie Distillers and Shelly Heppner at Parksville’s Bespoke Spirit House, Sherry Jiang at Dragon Mist, Erica Macasso at Wiseacre Farm Distillery, Rebecca Crowley at Roots and Wings and Laura Carbonell at Wayward are just a few more of the women making B.C. spirits taste great.

 At the largest-capacity distillery in North America, Hiram Walker & Sons in Windsor (which makes Wiser’s, Lot 40, Pike Creek and other Canadian whiskies), the distiller is Amy Levesque.

 In Alberta, Eau Claire, The Fort and Rig Hand Distilleries all have women distillers, as does Outlaw Trail Spirits in Saskatchewan, plus Mill Street, Beattie’s, Laneway, Black’s, King’s Lock, Kavi Reserve, Rheault, Silver Fox and Kinsip in Ontario.
 In Nova Scotia, Ironworks, Compass, Halifax Distilling Co. and Raging Crow also have women distillers, as does Montreal’s Cirka.

 —by Charlene Rooke